-(1) Expenses applied against gross proceeds include offering expenses of \$1,000,000 and underwriting commissions of \$12,000,000 or \$13,800,000 if the underwriters exercise their over-allotment option (excluding deferred underwriting fees).
+Expenses applied against gross proceeds include offering expenses of \$1,000,000 and underwriting commissions of \$12,000,000 or \$13,800,000 if the underwriters exercise their over-allotment option (excluding deferred underwriting fees).
 See "Use of Proceeds."

 (2) If we seek shareholder approval of our initial business combination and we do not conduct redemptions in connection with our initial business combination pursuant to the tender offer rules, our sponsor, directors, executive officers, advisors or their affiliates may purchase public shares or warrants in privately negotiated transactions or in the open market either prior to or following the completion of our initial business combination.
+In the event of any such purchases of our shares prior to the completion of our initial business combination.
+In the event of any such purchases of our shares prior to the completion of our initial business combination.
 In the event of any such purchases of our shares prior to the completion of our initial business combination, the number of Class A ordinary shares subject to redemption will be reduced by the amount of any such purchases, increasing the pro forma net tangible book value per share.
 See "Proposed Business Effecting Our Initial Business Combination-Effecting Our Initial Business Combination-Permitted Purchases and Other Transactions with Respect to Our Securities."